-Physical harm and/or intimidation include:

-- On the basis of sex/gender, including within the context of a romantic or sexual encounter; - threatening, or causing physical harm, written or verbal abuse or other conduct that threatens or endangers the health or safety of any person; - or implied threats or acts that cause an unreasonable fear of harm in another. - Examples include but are not limited to: hitting, choking, or otherwise contacting another person in a physically aggressive manner.
+Physical harm and/or intimidation, when on the basis of sex (including within the context of a romantic or sexual encounter), including:

+- Threatening or causing physical harm; - Written or verbal abuse; - Any other conduct that threatens or endangers the health or safety of any person, or - Implied threats or acts that cause an unreasonable fear of harm in another.

+Examples include but are not limited to: hitting, choking, or otherwise contacting another person in a physically a aggressive manner.
 These acts may be directed at the individual and/or the individual's property and possessions.

-Cyber bullying

-Cyber bullying is defined as:
+Cyberbullying

-- On the basis of sex/gender, including within the context of a romantic or sexual encounter; - Repeated and/or severe aggressive behavior likely to intimidate, threaten, or intentionally hurt, control or diminish another person, physically or mentally that includes, but is not limited to: creating web pages with a negative focus; - posting insults or lewd photos on social networking sites; - and/or spreading rumors with malicious intent
+Cyberbullying, when on the basis of sex (including within the context of a romantic or sexual encounter), is defined as:

+Using digital devices to take part in repeated and or severe aggressive behavior likely to intimidate, threaten, or intentionally hurt, control or diminish another person physically or mentally.

+Examples include but are not limited to: creating web pages with a negative focus, posting insults or lewd photos on social networking sites, and/or spreading rumors with malicious intent.